Beliavsky/Fortran-Tools/README.md

 [Cython_ISO_Fortran_binding](https://github.com/sakamoti/Cython_ISO_Fortran_binding): code for using ISO_Fortran_binding.h from Cython, by Yuichiro Sakamoto.
 By using ISO_Fortran_binding.pxd, it is possible to call Fortran from Cython in the same way as one calls Fortran from C.

+[extutils-f77](https://github.com/PDLPorters/extutils-f77): Perl module that tries to figure out how to link C programs with Fortran subroutines on a system, adding a list of Fortran runtime libraries, by mohawk2 et al.

 [f2py-with-derived-types](https://github.com/Nicholaswogan/f2py-with-derived-types): demonstrates how to use f2py with Fortran derived types with type-bound procedures, by Nick Wogan

 [F2x](https://github.com/DLR-SC/F2x): versatile, template-based Fortran wrapper written in Python.
 Compared to the popular tool f2py it comes with two important differences: a full Fortran parser based on the work by the OpenFortranParser, and a very flexible code generation backend that uses Jinja2 templates.